ethanchewy/UnitedTimeline/README.md

 - Real-time Analytics
 - Facebook Integration

-Purposely does not use any backend right now to avoid unnecessary overhead.
+Purposely trying not use any backend right now to avoid unnecessary overhead.
+Most likely will end up using Flask so that I can use NTLK and calls to Twitter's API to generate better analytics.